scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** cold

 Sap the heat from a creature you can see.
-Make a spellcasting roll against the creatures Stamina.
+Make a spellcasting roll against the creatures stamina.
 On success the creature takes a wound in cold damage and for every critical rolled the creature gains a level of Slow until the end of their next turn.

 Add an enhanced die for every level above cantrip.